 Potting And Repotting

 I always use a pot that drains quickly and is of good quality for my

 You must repot your

-It’s preferable to pick a pot that’s just a smidgeon bigger than the root ball.
-I use one that is 2-3 inches larger than the root ball, and I do it in the winter before the new leaves appear.
+It’s preferable to pick a larger pot that’s just a smidgeon bigger than the root ball.
+I use one that is 2-3 inches larger than the root ball.

 Otherwise, the plant may get root rot as a result of sitting in too much damp soil.
 You want to allow the plant enough space to grow and flourish without drowning it!

 For me, this seemed to produce the finest outcomes.

 How Much Does Philodendron gloriosum cost?

 This gorgeous plant is on the higher end of the price range for houseplants.
 On Etsy, smaller Philodendron gloriosums go for $150-200 — or more.
 If budget is a factor, there are many alternative, more economical gloriosum choices available, such as the Philodendron verrucsoum.

 If you just want a nice Philodendron, the Philodendron birkin, which has the most stunning variegation, is a good choice.
 Etsy also provides a large selection of them.